Rookery/ExtensionPointDemo/README.md

 ExtensionPointDemo
 ==================

-An extensible framework to add item for ListView, but this design pattern can be apply to different scenes.
+An extensible framework to add item for ListView, and this design pattern can be apply to different scenes.